Applying for your CAS and Student Visa

 If you are studying one of our below healthcare courses, the CAS deadline will be different.
 Please see the information below:

-CAS deadline for Afghanistan, Bangladesh, India, & Pakistan for the programmes listed below: Friday 29 November
+The CAS deadline for students from Afghanistan, Bangladesh, India, & Pakistan who are joining one of the following University of Lincoln courses is Friday 29 November:

 - MSc Physiotherapy (Pre-Registration)